Home of the World’s Largest Urban Bat Colony

 Last Night’s Flight:

-Lately, flights have been ~50 minutes after sunset and the top of the bridge would only offer views downriver if the bats are flying < 12 minutes after sunset.
+Lately, flights have been considerably after dark.
 The bat lawn (southeast corner of the bridge) is still generally the most dependable spot, and under the south side of the bridge on warmer evenings will be your best bet if you only have one night to view.

 *best flights occur in stable conditions, no pressure drops, no rain, no wind swings, Temp > 50 F & Dew Point > 45 F (>38°F after long torpor), Wind < 10 mph and not from the E, Heating Degree Days < 9 (<15 after long torpor),